amecky/diesel/README.md

 Sometimes I just add something for the fun of it.
 The list will grow.
 [Examples](Examples.md) is the

+## Debugging resources

+Diesel supports one method to debug the resources and draw items.
+Please read [here](Debugging.md)

 ## GPU Profiler

 diesel includes a simple GPU profiler.
 You can read about it [here](GPUProfiler.md)